-WHO CAN PARTICIPATE?
+WHO CAN BECOME AN INTERN?

 The scheme is intended for undergraduate students on a course related to materials science or engineering.
-Students should ideally be moving from their penultimate to final year of study, however exceptions may be considered (gap years, year in industry/abroad).
-Final year students already accepted onto a postgraduate course (Masters or PhD) are not eligible.
+Students should be moving from their penultimate to final year of study, however exceptions may be considered (gap years, year in industry/abroad) or where integrated Master's courses are offered as the norm.
+Final year students already accepted onto a PhD programme are not eligible.